Why the Deadlift Exercise is the Best of All Time

-15. The most enjoyable things in life require triple extension from the hips, knees and ankles.
+15. The most enjoyable things in life require triple extension from the hips, knees, and ankles.
 In the most pure form, we could say deadlifts are Darwinian, rewarding those who have exceeded in developing strong hip extension capacity.

-16. The endorphin release from 1 rep of deadlifts is on par with runner’s high, meaning you can get the same fix with 1/100 the amount of time investment, and you can wear way cooler clothes too.
+16. The endorphin release from one rep of deadlifts is on par with runner’s high, meaning you can get the same fix with 1/100 the amount of time investment, and you can wear way cooler clothes too.

 17. I would argue with anyone that your lats are the most important muscle group in your body.
 Deadlifts work the hell out of them in multiple planes.